 Criminal Defense Practicum II is for students who have previously taken Criminal Defense Practicum I. In CDP II, students continue working in a public defender office and engage in the full range of advocacy implicated in criminal defense.
 Admission to CDP 2 is through an application process and enrollment is through permission of the instructor.
 4, 5, or 6 credits.

 The Criminal Defense Practicum – Summer Semester is designed for students who plan to work in a public defender officer and are seeking course credit.
-Students will arrange their own public defender internship and are required to work a minimum of 20 hours per week.
-The program is remote and there is no weekly seminar, and so students can work in a public defender office anywhere in the country.
+Students will arrange their own public defender externship, working at least 20 hours per week over 7 weeks.
+The program is fully remote and there is no weekly seminar, and so students can work in a public defender office anywhere in the country.
 There are regular assignments and remote meetings with the instructor throughout the semester.

 The historical development of criminal law as well as the analysis of the necessary elements of crimes and the consideration of the principal classes of crimes.